pirkkahuhtala/agile-guidelines/README.md

         - What to do next
 - Prioritise prioritise!
     - It's important to proceed with the most important things
+- Iterate iterate!
+    - For every sprint try to deliver working application
+    - Try not to do everyting at once but with small steps

 <a name="step7" />
 ### Step 07: Start working with the UX/UI design